 Abstract

 The Southern Rocky Mountains, the largest and tallest mountain range in the contiguous United States, have warmed considerably in the past several decades due to anthropogenic climate change.
 Herein we examine how the elevational ranges of 47 mammal species (42 rodents, 5 shrews) have changed between their historical (pre-1980) and contemporary distributions (post-2005) in the Front Range Mountains and San Juan Mountains of Colorado.
 Historical elevational ranges were based on more than 4580 geo-referenced museum specimen and publication records.
 Contemporary elevational ranges were based on 7444 records from systematic sampling efforts and museum specimen records.
-We constructed Bayesian undersampling models to estimate the probability a species was present, but undetected, due to undersampling at each 50 m elevational bin for each time period and mountain range.
+We constructed Bayesian models to estimate the probability a species was present, but undetected, due to undersampling at each 50 m elevational bin for each time period and mountain range.
 These models leveraged individual-level detection probabilities, the number and patchiness of detections across 50 m bands of elevation, and a decaying likelihood of presence from last known detections.
 The 95% likelihood elevational ranges were then compared between historical and contemporary time periods to detect directional change.
 Responses were variable as 23 mammals shifted upward, 10 did not change, 10 shifted downward, and 4 were locally extirpated.
 The average range shift was 122 m upward, while exclusively montane species shifted upward more often (83%) and displayed larger average range shifts (337 m).
 Changes in upper range limits were best predicted by increases associated with (a) montane species, (b) species with higher maximum latitude in their geographic range, and (c) the study mountain in the southern edge of their geographic range (stepwise multivariate linear regression: r2 = 0.4705, p < 0.0001).
 Thus, mammals in the Southern Rocky Mountains serve as harbingers of more changes to come particularly for montane, cold-adapted species in the southern portion of their ranges.

 Introduction

 Earth is warming at an unprecedented rate from human-created emissions (Duffy & Tebaldi, 2012, Trenberth et al., 2007, USGCRP, 2009).
 Anthropogenic impacts are also affecting precipitation trends as well as increasing the variability and severity of extreme weather events (Duffy & Tebaldi, 2012, Trenberth et al., 2007, USGCRP, 2009).
 Essentially the planet and all its inhabitants are in a climate crisis of unknown magnitude.
-One urgent imperative is tracking the impacts of these climate changes on living organisms to better mitigate the damages and to improve predictions of foreseeable conservation catastrophes.
-Unfortunately, there are still more predictive papers than empirical publications describing species responses (e.g., Dawson et al., 2011, review in McCain & King, 2014).
-Reasons for this disconnect are many-fold, but foremost are the paucity of detailed historical and repeatable surveys across gradients of change (e.g., latitude, elevation, depth), and the significant and long term effort and quantity of data needed to detected organismal responses.
+One urgent imperative is to track the impacts of these changes on living organisms to better mitigate the damages and to improve predictions of foreseeable conservation catastrophes.
+Unfortunately, there are still more publications predicting rather than measuring species’ responses (e.g., Dawson et al., 2011, review in McCain & King, 2014).
+Reasons for this disconnect are many-fold, but foremost are the paucity of detailed historical and repeatable surveys across gradients of change (e.g., latitude, elevation, depth), and the significant and long term effort and quantity of data needed to detect organismal responses.
 As a research community we need to embrace innovative ways to compile historical and contemporary records to robustly track how organisms are currently changing and monitor these changes through time (Dawson et al., 2011, Grytnes et al., 2014).